arty-miss/Blackjack/README.md

 ## Gameplay
 -  Press Y to start a game, or N to terminate
+-  Enter your name
 -  Enter a starting bet between 1 and your current cash (starts at $100)
--  You and Kenny receive your respective 2 starting cards; dealer only show 1 of their cards
+-  You and the bot players receive your respective 2 starting cards; dealer only show 1 of their cards
 -  Choose one of your available moves: "[H]it, [E]nd turn, [D]ouble down, [S]plit" until you bust, get a 21, or choose [E]nd turn
--  Wait for Kenny to finish his turn
+-  Wait for Kenny and Elle to finish their turns
 -  Wait for the dealer to reveal their cards
 -  Win (or lose) cash based on the outcome
 -  Press Y to shuffle the deck and bet on a new round, or N to end the game
 -  If you lose all of your money, you can no longer participate in the game.
 Ctrl+C to end game

-## Coming soon:
--  Elle, a smart bot that uses heuristics and evaluation functions to make smart decisions instead of random choices like Kenny.
-Oh, Kenny